EUREGIO: The EUREGIO and Interreg

 The approved proposals are submitted to the Steering Committee which is the highest instance in Interreg decision-making.
 As with the other Euroregions on the Dutch-German border, for the EUREGIO a separate SC has been established.
-Apart from the EUREGIO representatives, the Committee is composed of senior civil servants representing the following authorities: the Dutch ministry for Economics, and the provinces Drenthe, Overijssel and Gelderland on the Dutch side, and the Ministries of Economics of the German Länder NRW and Lower Saxony as well as the Bezirksregierungen Münster and Weser-Ems on the German side.
+Apart from the EUREGIO representatives, the Committee is composed of senior civil servants representing the following authorities: the Dutch ministry for Economics, and the provinces Drenthe, Overijssel and Gelderland on the Dutch side, and the Ministries of Economics of the German states of North Rhine-Westphalia and Lower Saxony as well as the Bezirksregierungen Münster and Weser-Ems on the German side.

 The EUREGIO proposes the president of the SC and runs its secretariat.
 The SC is responsible for final project approval and requires unanimous decision-making whereby each of the authorities mentioned has one vote.
 It also serves as the Monitoring Committee under EU regulations, involving the Commission and the German federal Ministry of Economics as additional members.

 The Interreg agreements significantly simplify the financial management.
 For the three Euroregions on its territory, the NRW Land administration has accepted the full and sole responsibility vis-à-vis the European Commission for the lawful implementation of the Interreg OP on behalf of the Dutch central state and Lower Saxony.

 At the same time, a bank, the Investitionsbank Nordrhein-Westfalen (IB), manages the non-local EUREGIO Interreg funds.
 All EU and national match-funds, the Dutch contributions included, are paid into a single account.
 This simplifies the Interreg-related procedures by allowing the Interreg subsidies to be paid to the project leaders in a single assignment.
 The IB concludes private law contracts with the project leaders specifying the details realising the projects, replacing up to eight public law assignments from up to eight different authorities.
 The IB also audits the funds on behalf of all other interested parties.
 To simplify the programme implementation within its own administrative realm, the NRW has established a single Interreg-budget comprehending all match-funds from different ministries.
 Due to these streamlined procedures, projects are in general approved within three to six months (Deloitte & Touche 1998: 22).